pyhf

 (pyhf-tutorial) $ cd pyhf-tutorial

-then you can just install from the included requirements.txt
+then install from the included requirements.txt

 in the top level binder/